-The provided source files in this release can be compiled for linux using a ‘makefile’ along with gcc and nvcc compilers, and for windows using a project for Visual Studio (both VS2010 and VS2013 are provided).
+The provided source files in this release can be compiled for linux using a ‘makefile’ along with gcc and nvcc compilers, and for windows using a project for Visual Studio (both VS2013 and VS2015 are provided).
 In case you use another compiler or other environment, you can adjust the contents of the makefile or you can also use CMAKE.

 The amount of particles that can be simulated depends on (i) the memory space of the GPU card and (ii) the options of the simulation.

-Section 6 of the guide introduces the source files including some call graphs for a better understanding and it is also highly recommended that you read the documentation generated with Doxygen (www.doxygen.org).
+Section 6 of the guide introduces the source files including some call graphs for a better understanding.

 Users can follow the provided example cases in the package.
-Those input XML files can be modified following XML_GUIDE_v4.0.pdf.
+Those input XML files can be modified following XML_GUIDE_v4.2.pdf.
 Different input formats of real geometries can be converted using ExternalModelsConversion_GUIDE.pdf.
-This manuscript also describes in detail the input files of the different test cases.

 You can contribute to the DualSPHysics project by reporting bugs, suggesting new improvements, citing DualSPHysics (See the answer to Question 24) in your paper if you use it, submitting your modified codes together with examples.